Skip to main content

 SplitterControl Class

-Allows end users to resize controls that are docked to the splitter’s edges.
+Allows a user to resize controls docked to the splitter’s edges.

 Namespace: DevExpress.XtraEditors